GetPullRequest/Sia/CONTRIBUTING.md

 If you have questions or need help, please:

+1. Join our [Discord community](https://discord.gg/U4kzxjBv) for real-time discussions and support
-1. Check the existing documentation
+2. Check the existing documentation
-2. Search existing issues and discussions
+3. Search existing issues and discussions
-3. Open a new issue with your question
+4. Open a new issue with your question

 Thank you for contributing to Sia! 🚀